 After graduation, you will have interesting and challenging career prospects.

-Global customer-supplier relationships and business networks demand talented young professionals in the management of innovations and technologies, industrial marketing, sales, supply chain management, and technology sourcing.
+Global supplier-customer relationships and business networks give various opportunities to talented young professionals in the fields of management of innovations and technologies, industrial sales and marketing, operations management, and technology analysis and sourcing.

-Graduates from this programme have found placement as export managers, key account managers, logistics managers, controllers, analysts, business application specialists, operative purchasers, technology innovation managers, etc.
+Graduates from this programme have found jobs as project managers, export managers, key account managers, supply managers, controllers, analysts, business application specialists, operative purchasers, technology innovation managers, etc.

-You will also have a firm basis for doctoral studies in the field of industrial management.
+You will also have a firm basis for doctoral studies in the field of industrial engineering and management.

 How to Apply